 A curated or custom-built care package is an excellent way to recognize your staff for hard work after completing a big project, celebrating a milestone, hitting a sales incentive, or for simply working hard.
 The team at Caroo puts together care packages with all sorts of themes and include healthy snacks, corporate gifts, branded swag, and sweet treats.
 This kind of gift is also easy to order, send, and ship straight to remote employees who will find this token of recognition on their doorstep.

 Check out some of these care package ideas to get some inspiration.

 8.3 Host virtual parties

 Who doesn’t love parties held in their honor?
 You can recreate the party atmosphere by having everyone dress up and have snacks and gift allowances that can be sent over before the date of the actual party.
-It’s also great fun unwrapping things on camera and showing the other on call what the gift item was.
+It's also great fun unwrapping things on camera and showing others on call what the gift item was.